Layoff and Recall of Regular Faculty

 Professional Development activities.
 The Collective Agreement says in 16.03(a) that professional development is “for the maintenance and development of the faculty members’ professional competence and effectiveness.
 It is agreed that maintenance of currency of subject knowledge, the improvement of performance of faculty duties, and the maintenance and improvement of professional competence, including instructional skills, are the primary professional development activities of faculty members.”
 Under 12.01(e), the purposes for professional development are described to “include maintaining currency in subject matter, instructional processes, technological developments, learning materials, library holdings and professional skills related to their position with the University.”
 So any activities that in your estimation reasonably support your “professional competence and effectiveness” as described under the articles can fit within the definition of professional development.

 Scheduling PD time.
-Professional development is included in the description of accountable time activities under 12.01(a), and faculty members are expected to submit an outline of planned PD activities to the appropriate administrator at least a month in advance, and the activities have to be approved, under 12.01(e) and (f).
+Professional development is included in the description of accountable time activities under 12.01(a), and faculty members are expected to submit an outline of planned PD activities to the appropriate administrator at least a month in advance for approval (12.01 (e)).

 Scheduling accountable time.
 Similarly to how PD time is scheduled, accountable time also sometimes needs to be planned and approved in advance, and this is described in 12.01(b).
-For accountable time activities that will last longer than four consecutive days and that cover duties other than teaching or PD, faculty members are expected to submit an activity plan for approval.
+For accountable time activities that will last longer than four consecutive days and that cover duties other than teaching or PD, faculty members are expected to submit an activity plan for approval in some Faculties and Areas.

 Reporting.
-Vacation time is not accountable time, so there is of course no need to report.
-PD time and other accountable time, on the other hand, require reporting.
+Vacation time is not accountable time, so there is of course no need to report your activities to the Employer, nor are you required to respond to emails or phone calls from the Employer during this time.
+It is important to add an out-of-office note to your email during approved vacation.
+PD time and other accountable time, on the other hand, require reporting in some Faculties and Areas.
 For PD time, there is a responsibility to confirm that the approved activities were undertaken.
 According to 12.01(g), “[o]n an annual basis, faculty members will confirm completion of approved professional development activities.”
 For other accountable time, according to 12.01(b), “[o]n an annual basis, the faculty member will submit to the appropriate administrator a written report of their accountable time activities.”

 For more details, please take a look at Collective Agreement articles 12.01(a), 12.01 (b), 12.01(e, 12.01(f), 12.01(g), 12.01(h), 12.12(a), 12.12(b), 12.12(c), 12.12(e), 12.16 and 12.19.